Stationary Kernels and Gaussian Processes on Lie Groups and their Homogeneous Spaces I: the compact case: Traversing Representations via Highest Weights and Signatures

 \begin{result} Every compact Lie group $G$ contains a torus $T$ which is maximal with respect to inclusion.
 Any other torus is contained in a maximal one.
 Maximal tori are not unique, but are conjugate to one another. \end{result}

 \begin{proof} \textcite[Chapter IV]{brockerdieck1985}. \end{proof}

 We can use this to study representations of $G$.
 Let $\fr{t}$ be the Lie algebra of $T$.
-Given a representation $\pi: G\to\GL(V)$ of $G$ on a vector space $V$, consider its restriction $\tl\pi = \pi|_T$ to $T$.
-Since $T$ is a torus, this restriction decomposes into a direct sum of $1$-dimensional (complex-valued) unitary irreducible representations of $T$, given as
+Given a representation $\pi: G\->\GL(V)$ of $G$ on a vector space $V$, consider its restriction $\tl\pi = \pi|_T$ to $T$.
+Since $T$ is a torus, this restriction decomposes into a direct sum of one-dimensional (complex-valued) irreducible unitary representations of $T$, given as

 where $\theta_i$ are homomorphisms $T\->\bb{T} \subset \C$.
 We define the \emph{weights} of a representation in terms of these homomorphisms as follows.